jeff-nz/locust-mysql/readme.md

 # Locust Mysql
-A simple demo for sending random test data to a mysqlDB.
+A simple demo for sending random test data to a mysqlDB using Locust.

 ### PIP
 ```